LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotBasics.md

 - **Bot Template**: Read-only.
 To facilitate the rapid creation of bots, all bots are based on [templates](conversation-builder-templates-overview.html).
 The default template is Basic, which uses English and includes just a Welcome dialog.
 You select the template when you create the bot, and it can’t be changed afterward.

-- **Transfer Group**: Optionally select the bot transfer group for the bot.
+- **Bot Group**: Optionally select the bot group for the bot.
 A bot can be a member of exactly one group.
 As a member, if it can't handle a received request, it automatically determines if another bot within its group can do so, and, if so, transfers the conversation.
-For more information on how bot transfer groups work, see [here](conversation-builder-bots-bot-to-bot-transfers.html).
+For more information on how bot groups work, see [here](conversation-builder-bots-bot-to-bot-transfers.html).

 - **Enable Bot**: This Online/Offline setting is only displayed for [survey bots](conversation-builder-bots-survey-bots.html), not for custom bots.
 Use it to turn a survey bot on and off.
 When the bot is online, it responds to user messages.
 When it is offline, it doesn't.
 Taking a published survey bot offline can be useful if you need to temporarily remove it from your customer traffic flow.
 The default value is Online.